IBM/maximo-labs/docs/monitor-hol/monitor_anomalies.md

 ---
 *Before you begin:*
-This lab requires that you have completed the [pre-requisites](../facilitator_instructions) required for all labs
+This Exercise requires that you have completed the [pre-requisites](../facilitator_instructions) required for all Exercises

 Watch the 10 min video explaining why anomalies matter to business.
 [![Video](/img/monitor/yt-part1.png)](https://youtu.be/bSlh9TY3ECY "Video Title")
 ---

 ## Create Simulated Robots to Monitor
-In this exercise you quickly create some simulated robot operational data that you will use in your exercises in this Lab.
+In this exercise you quickly create some simulated robot operational data that you will use in your exercises in this Exercise.
 You will use data from simulated industry robots as the assets you are responsible to monitor.

 1. Click `Home` to see the top level tasks you can do with Monitor. ![Home](/img/monitor/i89.png) &nbsp;
 2. Click `Monitor Entities` You will create a simulated set of robot assets (entities) that represent an assembly line of manufacturing robots.